Dynatrace/OneAgent-SDK-for-Go/examples/README.md

 ## Prepare running sample applications

 * Ensure Dynatrace OneAgent is installed.
-If not see our [free Trial](https://www.dynatrace.com/trial/)
+If not see our [free trial](https://www.dynatrace.com/trial/)
-* Ensure you have [the Go toolchain](https://golang.org "golang") installed
+* Ensure you have the [Go toolchain](https://golang.org "golang") installed
 * Clone this repository
 * Execute `go build` in the sample folder